emaphis/FunctionalProgrammingUsingFSharp/src/Chapter02/Section_02_08.md

 ﻿# 2.8 Closures

-A `closure` give the means of explaining a value thas is a function.
+A `closure` give the means of explaining a value that is a function.
 A closure is a triple:

 $$
 (x, exp, env)